-In June 2017, GASB issued Statement No. 87, Leases.
+In 2022, the University adopted GASB Statement No. 87, Leases.
 This Statement requires recognition of certain lease assets and liabilities that previously were classified as operating leases and recognized as inflows of resources or outflows of resources.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-This Statement is effective for periods beginning after December 15, 2021.
-Earlier application is encouraged.